-Transportation Goal #2: Preserve and improve existing facilities.
+Transportation Goal #2: Preserve and improve existing facilities including County roads and bridges, railroad facilities and state and federal facilities and associated rights of way, .

 Transportation Goal #3: Consider safety, cost effectiveness, and environmental impacts when planning to build new roads.